Baturuyu/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes.
 Git可以跟踪修改
+Creating a new branch is quick and simple.
-Creating a new branch is quick.
+Creating a new branch is quick & simple.